The Uniforms of the Anaheim Angels!

-In their second season, 1962, the Angels
+In their second season, 1962, the Angels moved

-Dodgers until 1966 when they moved into the brand new Anaheim Stadium.
+1966 when they moved into the brand new Anaheim Stadium.

-The Angels’ uniforms started out very
+The Angels’ uniforms started out very simply,

-sleeves, while they had a stripe down each pant leg.
+while they had a stripe down each pant leg.

 1967 This is a home uniform, and the style and design are much the same as the original 1961 uniform.
 One significant change is the fact that the team is now called the California Angels (the name was changed for the 1965 season) and they have moved into a new home (all by themselves), Anaheim Stadium in 1966.
 An unusual uniform fact is that the Angels wore the team nickname “Angels” on both their home and away jerseys instead of the more traditional nickname on the home uniform and city name on the road uniform.